Modified Causal Forests#

 pip install mcf

-If you prefer a graphical interface, you can:
+If you prefer a graphical interface, do the following:

-Install Anaconda distribution including Anaconda navigator by downloading it here.
+1. Install Anaconda distribution including Anaconda navigator from here.

-Set up an environment, follow the guide here and make sure you choose Python=3.12.5 for your environment.
+2. Set up an environment as described here and make sure you choose Python=3.12.5 for your environment.

 pip install mcf